danieldddao/MovieTime/README.md

 # MovieTime
 ## iOS Movie Tracking App

-The app uses TMDB database to get movie information.
+The app uses TMDB database to get movie information and Firebase to store user information, and reviews and ratings submitted by registered users.

 Some basic functionalities of the app: